AGPATHAK/PaintersRef_v5.2/README.md

   Remember recent settings during a session.
 - `Focal study evolution`
   Consider expanding from one focal point study to multiple candidate focal studies if real use supports it.
+- `Palette suggestions`
+  As a longer-term idea, explore restrained palette suggestions that support observation and mixing decisions without replacing painter judgment.

 ### What To Avoid